muratk5n/thirdwave/en/README.md

 ---

-The irony is tech relies on gov funded research from academia, and other "free stuff" all the time.
+The irony is tech relies on gov funded research from academia, and other "freebies" all the time.

 ---